aszorko/COROBOREES/README.md

 ## Paper3: Embodied tempo tracking with a virtual quadruped

 This is a Python+Unity implementation.
 Short-legged quadruped agents from Paper2 are tested with a wide range of pulse inputs and musical excerpts.

+To appear in Proceedings of the Sound and Music Conference 2023

+## Paper4: From real-time adaptation to social learning in robot ecosystems

+This is a Python+Unity implementation.
+Short-legged quadruped agents from Paper2 and newly evolved hexapods are run in teacher-learner pairs.
+A quasi-Hebbian process is used to turn synchronized gaits into autonomous gaits.